np3m/ce-it-infrastructure/etc/README.md

 Ideally, we would use [macvlan networks](https://docs.docker.com/network/macvlan/) within docker to generate virtual interfaces witin a Docker [swarm network](https://neuvector.com/network-security/docker-swarm-container-networking/) that we can assign physical IPs to.
 However, this needs VETT to enable [promiscuous mode](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.security.doc/GUID-92F3AB1F-B4C5-4F25-A010-8820D7250350.html) and allow [forged transmits](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.security.doc/GUID-7DC6486F-5400-44DF-8A62-6273798A2F80.html) for the host machine, which is not yet enabled.

-Instead, we configure two addition virtial NICs in VSphere for the host machine `ce-services.phy.syr.edu` which are assigned the IP addresses for the relevant services by the campus DHCP server.
+Instead, we configure two addition virtial NICs in VSphere for the host machine `np3m-services.phy.syr.edu` which are assigned the IP addresses for the relevant services by the campus DHCP server.
 We then need to:

-To simplify routing, we keep DCC services on a separate virtual host `ce-dcc.phy.syr.edu` until macvlan is working in AVHE.
+To simplify routing, we keep DCC services on a separate virtual host `np3m-dcc.phy.syr.edu` until macvlan is working in AVHE.

 ## Configuration